-Special Features: Hibiscus flowers are gorgeous and incredibly low maintenance.
+Special Features: These flowers are gorgeous and incredibly low maintenance.
 Use the cut flowers to make a flower crown or other crafts.
 Birds also love these flowers, so pull up a chair and get to bird watching!

 How to Get Started: Keep your plants in areas of full sun, and make sure that your soil is well draining.
-Hibiscus flowers need frequent watering, but make sure that they aren’t “sitting” in soggy soil.
+Flowers need frequent watering, but make sure that they aren’t “sitting” in soggy soil.
 You don’t even need fertilizer to make your perennials look great, but a dosage here and there will help promote big, beautiful blooms.

-When to Harvest: You can cut your Hibiscus blooms to display as cut flowers whenever you feel like it, but don’t expect flowers to bloom until late May or June.
+When to Harvest: You can cut your blooms to display as cut flowers whenever you feel like it, but don’t expect flowers to bloom until late May or June.
 This is normal, and late blooming shrubs like this will give you blooms to enjoy until late fall.

 Search Bees and Roses

 **Posts may contain affiliate links and I will be compensated if you make a purchase after clicking on my links